Interested in foster caring?

 Caring for the child of a family member has been practiced informally throughout history.
 Today, around half of all children in Western Australia are fostered by family.
 Family play an essential role in helping to meet the needs of children who are unable to live with their parents by:

 - Providing a home with people they already know and trust

 - Participating as family members in decision-making and care for the child/ren

 - Helping to keep sibling groups together.

-As with general foster care, relative carers are supported through an assessment and training process to help them and their families have successful outcomes for them and the children they are caring for.
+As with foster care, family carers are supported through an assessment and training process to help them and their families have successful outcomes for them and the children they are caring for.

 Why do some children need foster care?

-When children cannot live safely at home for many reasons, they come into the care of the Department for Child Protection and Family Support.
-Wherever possible, we place these children with relatives or someone close.
-When this isn’t possible, we consider fostering.
-Foster care provides a temporary, caring home while the parent and family members receive help.
-If possible, the children then return to live with their family.
+When children cannot live safely at home for many reasons, they come into the care of the Department for Child Protection and Family Support (the Department).
+Wherever possible, we place these children with family or someone close.
+When this isn’t possible, we consider foster care.
+Foster care can provide temporary care, while the birth parents receive help.
+If possible, the children will return to live with their birth parents.

 Could I be a foster carer?